mediacurrent/theme_generator_8/README.md

 # Mediacurrent Theme Generator

-The Theme Generator is a scafolding tool built by your friends at [Mediacurrent](https://mediacurrent.com/), which lets you quickly set up a Drupal 8 theme with sensible defaults and best practices.
+The Theme Generator is a scafolding tool built by your friends at [Mediacurrent](https://mediacurrent.com/), which lets you quickly set up a Drupal 8 or 9 theme with sensible defaults and best practices.

 - [What's New - Read the Changelog](CHANGELOG.md)
 - [Using the Theme Generator](#using-the-theme-generator)